mikoskinen/Blazor.AdaptiveCards/doc/templating/templateselector.md

 title: Template Selector
 ---

-TemplateSelector allows you to define a function which selects the template based on some criteria.
+Template Selector allows you to define a function which selects the template based on some criteria.
 This is useful in scenarios where you have multiple schemas for a single type and fixed criteria of when to use which schema.

-To use Template Select, first configure available schemas in application's ConfigureServices:
+To use Template Selector, first configure available schemas in application's ConfigureServices:

 ```csharp {.line-numbers}
 services.AddBlazorAdaptiveCards()